 Upper School Schedule

-All upper school students may view their specific class schedules on their student portal pages in the website.
-These schedules will be available on the website in early August.
+All upper school students may view their specific class schedules on their student portal pages.
+These schedules will be available in early August.

-Why this change?
-We feel that a running average over the length of the entire semester better reflects a student’s work over time.
-As tasks become more sophisticated as the semester goes on, faculty members might weigh them more heavily, meaning work at the end of the semester counts more than work done at the beginning.
-A simple average of the two quarters doesn’t necessarily capture this difference.
-Semester exams will still constitute between 1/8 and 1/3 of the final semester average, at each individual teacher’s discretion.
+Note: Faculty members are not required to weigh all assignments equally during any given semester.
+For example, as tasks become more sophisticated as the semester goes on, faculty members might weigh them more heavily, meaning work at the end of the semester counts more than work done at the beginning.
+Similarly, semester exams constitute between 1/8 and 1/3 of the final semester average, at each individual teacher’s discretion.